Rydberg Vision via frugal Quantum Image Fingerprinting: Introduction

-Cartographic generalization (CG) [10,11] denotes the systematic simplification of spatial data while preserving its essential geometric structure.
-Traditionally developed within cartography to enable the depiction of geographic entities such as roads, rivers, and coastlines across varying map scales, CG ensures interpretability without sacrificing structural accuracy.
+Cartographic generalization (CG)~\cite{ramer1972,douglas1973,song2016} denotes the systematic simplification of spatial data while preserving its essential geometric structure.
+Traditionally developed within cartography to enable the depiction of geographic entities---roads, rivers, coastlines---across varying map scales, CG encompasses line simplification, smoothing, aggregation, and displacement techniques.
+Its computational efficiency, geometric interpretability, and parameter-based control over the degree of simplification make it indispensable not only in cartography but also in computer vision, robotics, and image-based shape abstraction.